Roadmap to optimal dog health: Navigate from A to Z with confidence

 Worms and parasites

-Worms and parasites are common for dog owners, but there is no need to panic.
+Worms and parasites are common for dog owners, but panic is unnecessary.
 With some knowledge and simple precautions, you can keep your dog healthy and free of these pests.

-Two main types of worms can infect dogs: roundworms and tapeworms.
+Two main types of worms that can infect dogs are roundworms and tapeworms.

-Roundworms are the most common type of worm in dogs, and they can be transmitted to puppies through their mother’s milk or from contact with contaminated soil.
+Roundworms are the most common type of worm in dogs and can be transmitted to puppies through their mother’s milk or through contact with contaminated soil.

 Tapeworms are less common but can be contracted by dogs who eat infected fleas.